+In September 2017, Hydro One and Avista Corporation filed applications with certain state utility commissions, as well as with the Federal Energy Regulatory Commission, requesting regulatory approval of the Merger.
 In December 2018, the Washington Utilities and Transportation Commission denied the Merger.
 Hydro One and Avista Corporation filed a petition requesting reconsideration of the denial, but in January 2019 the Washington Utilities and Transportation Commission declined to hear the petition.
 In January 2019, the Idaho Public Utilities Commission also denied the Merger.